vectordotdev/vector/docs/specs/instrumentation.md

 * Vector process batches of events ([RFC 9480]) and telemtry SHOULD emit for the entire batch, not each individual event.

-### Errors

-As described in the [events](#events) section, all errors must emit as events to drive log and metric emission.
-Errors that are transient and recoverable MUST meet different requirements:

-* An error MUST be marked as recoverable if the operation that produced it can be retried and recovered.
-For example, a failed HTTP request can be retired and recovered.
-  * MUST log a message at the `warning` level
-  * MUST NOT increment any error-related metrics
-* An error MUST NOT be marked as recoverable if the operation that produced can not be retried.
-For example, a failed HTTP request that will *not* be retried.
-  * MUST log a message at the `error` level
-  * MUST increment error-related metrics to alert the user

 ### Events

 Instrumentation SHOULD be event-driven ([RFC 2064]), where individual events